farrcraft/rpi-ferment/README.md

   $ node monitor.js --status 8
 ```

+## Access Control

+The Express and Socket.IO API's only allow modifications to be made by authorized users that provide a valid access token with the calls to those methods.
+In the Express API this is done via HTTP authentication headers.
+Socket.IO calls should pass the token directly as one of the data parameters.

+## User Management

+User management is done using the separate *tools/user-tool.js* command.
+Users are stored in the user collection of the mongodb.
+Each user is assigned a unique access token at the time of creation.

+The following commands are supported:

+### Add User
+* --add --email <email> --password <password>

+### List Users

+* --list

+### Delete User

+* --delete <email>

+### Generate Access Token

+* --token

 ## Express API

 The Express.js server that is started in the default monitoring mode provides a simple RESTful API for interacting with fermentation profiles.
 The default configuration specifies that it listens on port *3010*.

+### [POST] /session

+Perform user authentication.
+The request payload should include the user email address and raw password.
+If authentication is successful, then the user's access token is sent in the response payload.

 ### [GET] /profiles